 A deeded timeshare interest means your share of the resort unit is considered real property.
 That implies you possess the property's title deed.
 You make a lifetime commitment when you purchase a deeded timeshare, as it's often written perpetually.
 Credit damage and foreclosure are always risks for an indefinite timeshare obligation.

-A non-deeded or right-to-use timeshare interest is similar to a leased agreement.
+A non-deeded or right-to-use timeshare interest is similar to a lease agreement.
 Rather than real property, non-deeded timeshares are personal property–meaning you can use it, but you don't own it.
 The resort developer might retain the title deed.
-Thus, while a foreclosure is impossible, you can still undergo credit drops through a timeshare repossession.
+Thus, while foreclosure is impossible, you can still undergo credit drops through a timeshare repossession.

 Your timeshare resort developer will not waste time if you miss a payment.
 Granted, some companies may be more lenient while others are demanding.
 Nonetheless, your resort will reach out by phone call or letter to collect payments and issue late fees.
 And if it remains unpaid, you may get reported to a third-party collection agency.